 One of the biggest challenges to cooking a whole turkey is not drying the breast out before the dark meat is finished.
 The majority of the time breasts will hit the proper internal temp of 165 long before the dark meat.
 This happens with all poultry, but smoked turkey presents a bigger challenge due to its large size.
 There isn’t much you can do to prevent this other than cutting up the bird and cooking the pieces individually, or perhaps spatchcocking (cutting the spine out so the bird lays flat).
 A good example is this Spatchcock Chicken Recipe.
 Most people don’t like using these methods because they want a nice picture-perfect presentation in the middle of their formal living room table when they use it two or three times a year.
 If they are going to take the time to sweep the cobwebs out of that room for company, that damn bird better look like a Martha Stewart postcard, not something that’s been flattened by a tractor-trailer.

 I’ve long since given up worrying about getting everything to hit the proper temperature at the same time.
-I just let the breast go to whatever they hell they want and concentrate on pulling the poultry out as soon as my thermometer reads 165 on the deepest part of the thighs.
+I just let the breast go to whatever the hell they want and concentrate on pulling the poultry out as soon as my thermometer reads 165 on the deepest part of the thighs.
 My strategy on keeping the meat moist and tender is to brine the whole bird 12 to 24 hours ahead of cooking.
 Notice I said strategy, not secret.
 Brining a piece of meat has long been a tool used by chefs and home cooks alike to retain moisture and impart flavor.
 Just be sure and have the turkey thawing in the fridge a few days prior to brining.
 Also, don’t forget to remove the neck and giblets that are often stuffed inside the carcass.

-½ gallon of water
+½ gallon of water.

 1-½ cups of kosher salt